rithikkumar2108/ocular_sensus/README.md

     Companion App
     A dedicated mobile app that allows volunteers to respond during emergencies and enables friends or caregivers to configure device settings.

-    Proximity
-    Real-time lerping of vibration intensity based on the depth/distance of obstacle.

 Note :